AlexWFreitas/OuterWildsObsidianVault/Outer Wilds/10. Notes/The Crossroads.md

-- Reachable through the Ruins with red flowers from ground level
+- Reachable through the Ruins with red flowers from ground level.
-- West of the **Gravity Cannon**
+- West of the [[Gravity Cannon - Brittle Hollow|Gravity Cannon]] of [[Brittle Hollow]]
 - Found an elevator that connects Crossroads with Gravity Cannon
 - There is a map showing four major locations on Brittle Hollow:
 	- Southern Laboratory